ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 9. Count the number of words in a string (Needs to handle multiple spaces between words)
 WordCount.cs

+10. Check a string for balanced delimiters
+BalancedDelimiters.cs

 Please let me know if you find any errors or if you know of more efficient solutions.